haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

     - The value of the variables in the above table should be identical to your existing installation.
 You should check them from the existing configuration files (e.g., `seafile.conf`).
     - For variables **used to initialize configurations** (e.g., `INIT_SEAFILE_MYSQL_ROOT_PASSWORD`, `INIT_SEAFILE_ADMIN_EMAIL`, `INIT_SEAFILE_ADMIN_PASSWORD`), you can remove it in the `.env` file.

-!!! tip
 SSL is now handled by the [caddy server](../setup/caddy.md).
 If you have used SSL before, you will also need modify the seafile.nginx.conf.
 Change server listen 443 to 80.

 Backup the original seafile.nginx.conf file: